biojava/biojava-tutorial/structure/seqres.md

 ## Mapping from Uniprot to Atom records

-The mapping between PDB and UniProt changes over time.
+The mapping between PDB and UniProt changes over time, due to the dynamic nature of biological data.
 The [PDBe](http://www.pdbe.org) has a project that provides up-to-date mappings between the two databases, the [SIFTs](http://www.ebi.ac.uk/pdbe/docs/sifts/) project.

 BioJava contains a parser for the SIFTs XML files.
 The [SiftsMappingProvider](http://www.biojava.org/docs/api/org/biojava/bio/structure/io/sifts/SiftsMappingProvider.html) also acts similar to the AtomCache class, that we [discussed earlier](caching.md) and can automatically download and locally install SIFTs files.